RandyBoBandy92/bcit_tutorials/PHP-How-To-Set-Up-X-Debug.md

 install the Xdebug extension compatible with your PHP version.
 Check which version of Xdebug you need by visiting the Xdebug website's compatibility chart: [https://xdebug.org/docs/compat](https://xdebug.org/docs/compat)

+You can visit [https://xdebug.org/wizard](https://xdebug.org/wizard) and paste your phpinfo() output to get a list of the Xdebug versions that are compatible with your PHP version.

 a.
 Download and extract the Xdebug source code:
 ```bash
 cd ~/Downloads